tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 Toby lead me behind the counter, his hand on my shoulder as he almost pushed me forward with each shaking, uneasy step.
 We passed the first girls he had shot, black liquid pooling around the bullet holes in their heads.
 I know it's not my imagination - they were still smirking.

-To say these girls were brutally massacred would not do justice to the level of deranged carnage that laid before me.
+To say the other girls were brutally massacred would not do justice to the level of deranged carnage that laid before me.
 Limbs gone.
 Innards spilled.
 Bones protruding.
 There's probably some sort of poetic justice in turning a fast food restaurant into a slaughterhouse, but I'm still too sick over the sight to make light of it.

 We walked past motionless body after motionless body, including one draped over the beeping deep fryer, her head sizzling in the oil.